microsoft/azure-devops-python-samples/README.md

 This repository contains Python samples that show how to integrate with Azure DevOps and Team Foundation Server (TFS) using the [Azure DevOps Python API](https://github.com/Microsoft/azure-devops-python-api).

+**As of January 2021, we're no longer actively maintaining this repo.**
+Feel free to continue using it for inspiration or examples.
+We won't be updating or adding any samples, though.

 ## Explore

 Samples are organized by "area" (service) and "resource" within the `samples` package.